Colts Neck High School

-Colts Neck High School is a four-year comprehensive public high school located in Colts Neck Township, in Monmouth County, New Jersey, United States, serving students in ninth through twelfth grades and operating as one of the six secondary schools of the Freehold Regional High School District.
-The school is located at the corner of County Route 537 and Five Points Road.
+Colts Neck High School is a four-year comprehensive public high school located in Colts Neck Township, in Monmouth County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades and operating as one of the six secondary schools of the Freehold Regional High School District.
+The school is located at the intersection of County Route 537 and Five Points Road.
 The school serves students from all of Colts Neck Township and from portions of both Howell Township and Marlboro Township.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2008.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2008; its accredited status extends to July 2025.

-As of the 2021–22 school year, the school had an enrollment of 1,347 students and 92.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
-There were 114 students (8.5% of enrollment) eligible for free lunch and 39 (2.9% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,413 students and 96.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.7:1.
+There were 199 students (14.1% of enrollment) eligible for free lunch and 52 (3.7% of students) eligible for reduced-cost lunch.

 The school's mascot is the cougar, which was chosen collectively by the student body in a competition.
 The school's motto is "Let The Tradition Begin."